FoxSamu/GimmeMyStickers/README.md

 # GimmeMyStickers
 GimmeMyStickers, or GMS for short, is a Telegram bot that allows you to extract files from stickers.
 It is currently in heavy develompent. **It does not work at all.**

+## WIP
+Current development status:
+- It tracks a counter per user and persists it.
+- Users can increment and decrement this counter with /incr and /decr.
+- Users can read their counter with /num.
+- It cannot download any stickers yet, it only understands counting right now.
+Very useful, I know.

 ## Usage
 To build and run the bot from source:
 1. Make sure you have a bot token.
 You can get one from [@BotFather](https://t.me/BotFather).